Amazon 2022

 Step 1

-individual Efforts-value charts
+Individual Efforts-value charts

 I have asked PMs to put each of the features into the effort-value charts.
 In such a way I can get a sense of what feature should be prioritized.